Housing and Residence Life

 The Registrar’s Office provides the following services for students:

-- preparing course offerings for each term which are accessible (on the Search for Sections option on WebAdvisor) on the Daemen website;
+- preparing course offerings for each term which are accessible on Self Service on the Daemen website;

 - processing registrations for courses which require a permit to register;